anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 And here it is!
 We have successfully trained our network for the AND gate.
 If you run it you will see it correctly predicts the bits.

-Now let's try the XOR gate.
-So our data becomes:
+Now let's try the XOR gate as our data:

 ```
 data = [